-Research: Ranking for Evaluation of Poor
+Research: Ranking for Evaluation of Unsatisfactory

 This performance level demonstrates serious problems in developing scholarship and creative projects as reflected by the indicators below.
-In general, scholarly and creative production is well below the department standard.
+In general, scholarly and creative production is well below the Department Standard.

-- Scholarly agenda or creative plan has not been identified (e.g., central focus of career interest has not materialized) - Minimal pursuit of scholarly and creative projects - Avoidance of professional organization involvement that could help disseminate or display faculty work - Failure to pursue expected professional enhancement activities (e.g., licensure, continuing education, technology training) - Avoidance of grant exploration or pursuit - Ethical regulations violated regarding scholarly or artistic production - Poor time management strategies handicap work output
+- Research-related activities fall well below the Department Standard - Scholarly agenda or creative plan has not been identified (e.g., central focus of career interest has not materialized) - Minimal pursuit of scholarly and creative projects - Avoidance of professional organization involvement that could help disseminate or display faculty work - Failure to pursue expected professional enhancement activities (e.g., licensure, continuing education, technology training) - Avoidance of grant exploration or pursuit - Ethical regulations violated regarding scholarly or artistic production - Poor time management strategies handicap work output

-Research: Ranking for Evaluation of Fair
+Research: Ranking for Evaluation of Does Not Meet Expectations

 This performance level demonstrates only minor tangible progress toward executing a scholarly and creative agenda as shown by the indicators below.
-In general, scholarly and creative projects are moderately below the department standard.
+In general, scholarly and creative projects are below the Department Standard.

-- General focus of interest identified - Evidence of some completion of beginning stages of scholarly or artistic process (e.g., data collection, manuscript outline, artistic plan) - Exploration of possible scholarly collaboration or resource network to help with specific plan - Professional organizations identified that will support scholarly and creative goals - Appropriate professional educational opportunities (e.g., licensure, technology training, special educational opportunities) identified - Sources of external support for scholarship or creative activities agenda identified and explored - Judgment about ethical standards for scholarly and artistic production may be problematic at times - Questionable time management strategies limit production
+- Research-related activities fall below the Department Standard - General focus of interest identified, but appropriate timelines and preferred dissemination or display venues have not been articulated - Evidence of some completion of beginning stages of scholarly or artistic process (e.g., data collection, manuscript outline, artistic plan), but falls short of rate of departmental standards related to the rate of completion or quality of dissemination venue - Lacks sufficient exploration of possible scholarly collaboration or resource network to help with specific plan - Professional organizations not identified that will support scholarly and creative goals - Lack of sufficient engagement with appropriate professional educational opportunities (e.g., licensure, technology training, special educational opportunities) - Sources of external support for scholarship or creative activities agenda identified, but not explored - Judgment about ethical standards for scholarly and artistic production may be problematic at times - Questionable time management strategies limit production of manuscripts or abstracts - Noted issues with effective time management strategies contributing to lack of external funding success